citp/privacy-policy-historical/h/hp/hpl/hplusmagazine.com.md

 * * *

 **Contact Information**
-We invite you to contact us if you have questions about this privacy policy.
+We invite you to [contact us](http://www.hplusmagazine.com/contact-us) if you have questions about this privacy policy.

-Our Internet address is located at [http://www.hplusmagazine.com](http://www.hplusmagazine.com/)

-**_h+ Magazine_
-385 Vista Roma Way, #115
-San Jose 95136
-CA USA **

 You may contact us by e-mail at [info@hplusmagazine.com](mailto:info@hplusmagazine.com)
-You may contact us by phone on 407-222-8349
+You may contact us by phone at 407-222-8349

 * * *